webpack-contrib/css-loader/README.md

 ###### `RegExp`

-Enable css modules for files based on a filename and satisfying your regex.
+Enable css modules for files based on the filename satisfying your regex check.

 **webpack.config.js**